Interband tunneling effects on materials transport properties using the first principles Wigner distribution: Conclusions

-In conclusion, we have shown that the Moyal equation of motion for the Wigner function leads to a straightforward extension of the Boltzmann transport equation, which takes into account additional quantum transport effects such as Zener tunneling.
-With this new Wigner transport equation formalism it is possible to compute the full set of Onsager transport coefficients for thermal and electrical transport from first principles, starting with density functional perturbation theory.
-We implemented this equation and solved it for the topological insulator Bi$_2$Se$_3$.
+First-principles simulations of electronic transport are often limited to the semiclassical approximation, that excludes contributions to transport coming from non-semiclassical particle dynamics.
+In this study, we have shown that the Moyal equation of motion leads to the Wigner transport equation, an equation of motion for the Wigner function that can be solved using first-principles techniques.
+The formalism has a broader range of applicability than the semiclassical Boltzmann transport equation, and includes off-diagonal contributions to charge and heat currents.
+In particular, the formalism captures contribution to transport coming from spontaneous vertical transitions between carriers' states, that are especially relevant for narrow-gap semiconductors.
+Moreover, the semiclassical Boltzmann transport equation is found as a simplified limit to the Wigner transport equation, provided that off-diagonal components are neglected.
+The formalism is well-suited to first-principles simulations and has been tested with a study of the transport properties of Bi$_2$Se$_3$.
 We have shown that, while at high doping concentrations the Boltzmann equation provides a fairly accurate description of transport, it fails at low doping concentrations.
-At low dopings, the Zener tunneling effect contributes significantly to the electronic transport, modifying both electrical conductivity and Seebeck coefficient.
-Lastly, we have shown that Zener tunneling does not just take place across the states closest to the band gap, but can involve states that are significantly further apart in energy, provided that the dipole interaction is sufficiently strong.
-As a result, we have extended the range of applicability of ab-initio transport simulations to materials where quantum tunneling effects couple carriers, and a semiclassical description is no longer adequate.
+At low dopings, spontaneous vertical transitions across the band gap, also known as the Zener tunneling effect, contribute significantly to electronic transport, modifying both electrical conductivity and Seebeck coefficient.
+Surprisingly, Zener tunneling does not just take place across the states closest to the band gap, but involves states that are significantly further apart in energy, provided that the dipole interaction is sufficiently strong.
+As a result, we have extended the range of applicability of ab-initio transport simulations to materials where band tunneling couples carriers and a semiclassical description is no longer adequate.